 Swimming is an amazing way to keep fit.
 It’s a great workout in every possible sense, and it has a huge list of benefits.
-When it comes to performance swimming, however, and trying to be the best possible swimmer that you can be, things are a little more complex.
+However, when it comes to performance swimming and trying to be the best possible swimmer that you can be, things are a little more complex.
 Improving your performance in any exercise is difficult enough, and sadly swimming is no different.
-Practising is the usual route to go down, but if you’re thinking outside of the box, that’s where cross training comes into play, even with swimming.
+Practising is the usual route to go down, but if you’re thinking outside of the box, that’s where cross-training comes into play, even with swimming.

-It sounds bizarre since swimming is pretty much the only exercise that you can do that involves water, but cross training can still be a huge help.
+It sounds bizarre since swimming is pretty much the only exercise that you can do that involves water, but cross-training can still be a huge help.
 Using the same muscles as you would do for swimming but in a different scenario is an awesome way to improve.
-You are shocking your muscles with a new and potentially more beneficial challenge which can have both direct and indirect impacts.
+You are shocking your muscles with a new and potentially more beneficial challenge that can directly and indirectly impact.
 It’s tried and tested to be awesome.

-The pectoral or chest muscles are another big player in swimming performance, and to make sure you’re improving your swimming regularly, push ups are a great way to go about it.
-Instead of standard push ups though, adding other things into the mix like clap push ups again add this plyometric feel.
-You need to thrust yourself through the water repeatedly, and exercises like clap push ups ensure you can do that frequently (but any push up will help).
+The pectoral or chest muscles are another big player in swimming performance, and to make sure you’re improving your swimming regularly, push-ups are a great way to go about it.
+Instead of standard push-ups, adding other things into the mix, like clap push-ups again, adds this plyometric feel.
+You need to thrust yourself through the water repeatedly, and exercises like clap push-ups ensure you can do that frequently (but any push up will help).

 Aside from using your muscles more or building strength, using other cardio is a great way to go about things here too.
 Cardio is never one to forget about, even if it seems less useful.
-Remember though, swimming is pretty unique, and it’s hard to replicate the same kind of motion unlike something like running, which is much easier (as we know).
+Remember, though, swimming is pretty unique, and it’s hard to replicate the same kind of motion, unlike running, which is much easier (as we know).

 Ultimately, it’s always better to experiment and see what works the best for you.
 Different exercises have different benefits, and they all come together in different ways.
 These are some of the best things you can do for your swimming performance as a whole, but nothing beats practise, this is just a great plateau buster or boost on top of all that.
 Good luck!